bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 Then what happens if we leave the photo app?
-Let\'s do that.
+Let&apos;s do that.
 No photo in there.
 See if the regular photo shows up.
 It does.
-So that\'s the default photo, and that\'s working.
-Let\'s add another one.
+So that&apos;s the default photo, and that&apos;s working.
+Let&apos;s add another one.
 Over here, I did a quick search for New York.
 I found this photo, right-click it, and open that photo up into a new tab.
-Here\'s a photo that I can use.
-I\'m just going to copy that URL, and come back here.
-Let\'s say destination name, Empire State Building in New York.
-I\'m going to paste that URL in for that JPEG, and then add a description, is visiting New York.
+Here&apos;s a photo that I can use.
+I&apos;m just going to copy that URL, and come back here.
+Let&apos;s say destination name, Empire State Building in New York.
+I&apos;m going to paste that URL in for that JPEG, and then add a description, is visiting New York.
 Here we go, Add to List.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->